Atelfo/Atelfo.github.io/_posts/2022-05-23-reasoning-about-response-rates.md

 In this case eORR refers to the experimental ORR, which is the evidence for a specific hypothesized value of tORR.
 So using the formula above we can determine what value of tORR best fits the evidence from existing trials (eORR).
 The nice thing about this technique is that we [don't need the denominator of Bayes' formula to find the most likely value](https://en.wikipedia.org/wiki/Bayesian_inference#Bayesian_inference), because it's just a normalization term and so doesn't change where the peak probability is found.

 The main practical difference between MLE and the simple example of Bayes' formula in the last section is that we need a distribution of probabilities as input, not just singular values.
-For P(eORR\|tORR) this is relatively straightforward to calculate, as we can use the binomial distribution to tell us how likely the value of $$eORR$$ that was achieved in prior trials for each value of tORR.
+For P(eORR\|tORR) this is relatively straightforward to calculate, as we can use the binomial distribution to tell us how likely the value of eORR that was achieved in prior trials for each value of tORR.
 However, calculating P(tORR) (the prior) can be challenging and is probably unknowable in any precise sense, but the distribution of outcomes of large phase III's should be close to the real value.

 Let's return to the epacadostat + pembrolizumab example a final time and try to estimate the tORR of the combination, given its performance in ECHO-202.
 For the distribution of P(eORR\|tORR) I can simply use the binomial probability of achieving 25 out of 45 responses at each value of tORR (the same as the distribution in the first graph).